ImageMagick/Usage-Markdown/resize/index.md

 One method that is commonly used is to sharpen the image after resizing.
 Typically this is done using the special and weirdly named, [Unsharp Operation](../blur/#unsharp), which contains even more controls to control the quality of the results.

-For example, lets 'unsharp' the results of the very blurry '[Spline](../filter/#spline)' filtered image...
+For example, let's 'unsharp' the results of the very blurry '[Spline](../filter/#spline)' filtered image...

 ~~~
 convert logo: -filter spline -resize 150x logo_spline.png